owncloud/web/docs/testing-old.md

 ### 1. web Repo

-In the `owncloud/web` repo, we run the tests using both the oc10 backend and the OCIS backend.
+In the `owncloud/web` repo, we run the tests using both the oc10 backend and the oCIS backend.
 For the oc10 backend, we use the `owncloudci/core` docker image which runs the latest `daily-master-qa` version of owncloud.

-For the OCIS backend, we use the Commit ID from the `owncloud/ocis` repo to indicate which version of backend to use.
+For the oCIS backend, we use the Commit ID from the `owncloud/ocis` repo to indicate which version of backend to use.
 This can be specified in the `.drone.env` file.
 ```
-  # The version of OCIS to use in pipelines that test against OCIS
+  # The version of oCIS to use in pipelines that test against oCIS
   OCIS_COMMITID=352034d9eba8be8c4bc4b80421f3c0093e7d472c
   OCIS_BRANCH=master
 ```
 If the version you want to run is on a different branch from master, you also need to change the branch name.

-In order to check if new tests are compatible with OCIS, after changing the commit id and the branch name, we can create a draft PR in `owncloud/web` which triggers the CI, and we can see the result there.
+In order to check if new tests are compatible with oCIS, after changing the commit id and the branch name, we can create a draft PR in `owncloud/web` which triggers the CI, and we can see the result there.

-### 2. ocis Repo
+### 2. oCIS Repo

 We follow the same approach in the `owncloud/ocis` repo too.
 In order to run the UI tests in CI we use commit IDs from web which can be changed in the `.drone.env` file.